fmarotta/kaobook/README.md

   * `\sidepar{<text>}` uses notecolumn: it floats and it breaks across pages
   * `\sidepar*{<text>}` uses marginpar: it floats but does not break (consider also the marginfit package)
   * `\sidepar[<offset>]{<text>}` uses marginnote: its position is fixed
+* [ ] automatic detection of floating environments (through `\if@minipage`, see ltfloat.dtx in standard LaTeX) and use of the fixed version of `\sidenote`.
+Old kaobook had this, now I'm not sure we need it since `\makenote` is not floating like `\marginpar`.
+* [ ] make space for sidecaptions with notecolumn
+  * using makenote for captions is tricky because of floating. the figure may end up just after a very long note, which would push the caption down. is it possible to put a barrier or reserve some space so that the sidecaption has priority over other notes?
+We can use `\syncwithnotecolumn` before and after the sidecaption's content, but it's a big tradeoff since the figure will shift down.
+  * in order to get sidecaptions we modify the \\@float environment deep in the latex kernel; we need to provide a better escape hatch (more general than \\@widefloat).
+Moreover, the captions shouldn't go in the margin with the default layout, only with the margin layout.
 * [ ] ability to refer to the same citation multiple times (similar to `\footref` in KOMA-Script)
+* [ ] check out biblatex-ext to modify bibliography styles
+* [ ] special environments, such as ContinuedFloat (see latex wikibook), longtable, and widelisting (from the minted package)
+  * actually old kaobook had another feature: using floatrow, captions could be placed above or below regardless of where the user wrote it (e.g. it was always above listings and tables, but below figures).
+KOMA has an option `atbegin` in `\DeclareNewFloat` IIRC, maybe we can use it to set `\@captionabovetrue` for listing environments.